 Each of the hospital systems work directly with EMS on our Peer Review Team to collaborate on EMS practices in the County.
 All are also represented on the Quality Management Council, either through their nurse liaison or physician members.

-The Wake County EMS System is headed by Dr. Jose Cabañas.
-He is ultimately responsible for operations, department direction, and medical oversight of all clinical care provided in the EMS System.
+The Wake County EMS System is headed by EMS Director Chris Colangelo.
+He is ultimately responsible for operations, department direction, and oversight of the EMS System.

 Non Emergency Ambulance Service